arcus/education_modules/EHR_data/EHR_data.md

 ## Data quality

-One source of bias in EHR is **informative presence bias** --- the fact that there are systematic differences in the health information recorded as a result of the reason for the appointment.
+One source of bias in EHR is **informative presence bias** (also called "informed presence bias") --- the fact that there are systematic differences in the health information recorded as a result of the reason for the appointment.
 Data collected at routine, scheduled appointments ("non-informative" visits) will be systematically different in a number of ways from data collected at appointments that occur in response to a health problem ("informative" visits).
 This is compounded by the fact that the amount and type of appointments available in a patient's EHR will depend in part on their overall health.
 Sicker patients are more likely to have more information recorded in their EHR than healthier patients.